zoltan-biro-epam/test/git-basics.markdown

 Public key based authentication is the most convenient.
 You should generate yourself a private-public key pair (or reuse an existing one.)
 Use *ssh-keygen* on [Windows](https://help.github.com/articles/generating-ssh-keys#platform-windows) or [Linux](https://help.github.com/articles/generating-ssh-keys#platform-linux), or [PuTTY](http://katsande.com/using-puttygen-to-generate-ssh-private-public-keys) to create a new key pair.
 Copy-paste the public key to https://git.epam.com/keys and append the private key to *~/.ssh/id_rsa* .

+A non-bare repository is also called a *working directory*.
+Files within are called the *working tree*, except the .git directory, called the *index*.

 ##### Settings #####

 System-wide (/etc/.gitconfig), per-user (~/.gitconfig) and repository specific (.git/configuration) exist.